jvo203/FITSWebQL/CentOS7.md

 # 10. Manually build/install OpenEXR (the version in CentOS 7 is too old)

-Issue "cd" to return to your home directory
+Issue "cd" to return to the home directory

 wget https://github.com/AcademySoftwareFoundation/openexr/archive/v2.5.3.tar.gz